It's Christmas (No Angels album): Recording

 In January 2024, after winning the 17th season of the reality show Ich bin ein Star – Holt mich hier raus!, Diakovska disclosed that the quartet was planning to record new material for an upcoming project in Berlin during the summer of 2024.
 In July 2024, she and Mölling independently confirmed that the project would be a new studio album, contradicting earlier statements in which the band had expressed that they could not envision recording new music beyond the release of 20, although Mölling declined to speculate on when the project might be released.
 In the week of 30 July 2024, the group reunited at the Studio 61 recording studios of their producer and manager Christian Geller in Kruft to record their vocals, test video recordings, and discuss strategic matters related to the album.
 The sessions marked the first time the quartet recorded vocals together since the production of their fifth studio album Welcome to the Dance (2009), as large portions of 20 had been recorded separately due to restrictions imposed during the COVID-19 pandemic.
 The recording process was completed on 18 August 2024, as announced by the group via Instagram.

+While the vocals were recorded in Germany, a substantial portion of the music was composed and recorded in Bulgaria, Diakovska's native country.
+Aspiring to make another artistic leap, the band enlisted conductor George Miltiyadoff, a friend and frequent collaborator of Diakovska, to handle the album's arrangements and pre-production.
+Drawing on the big band style of No Angels' 2002 release When the Angels Swing, he was responsible for all symphonic and big band arrangements on It's Christmas.
+Miltiyadoff regarded his work on the album as a "great honor" and a "long journey, both professionally and emotionally, with every note, line, and idea conceived from a desire to create something genuine, distinctive, warm, and imbued with the light of Christmas."
+His music was recorded with a full-size big band at Doli Media Studio and Max Sound Studio in Sofia.
+Discussing the album’s sound in an interview with SWR1, Mölling explained that the idea for a Christmas album had been on the group's mind "for a long time", but that they wanted to create something "special and timeless [...] with classics, but also with a few new songs and presented in a unique musical setting."
+She added that it was important to the band to convey a message with the album and that they took considerable time to record the material.